SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

     """
 ```

-After creating the new environment class, default configuration for the SOFA scene should be defined as a dictionary.
+After creating the new environment class, the default configuration for the SOFA scene should be defined as a dictionary.
 The minimum required data that must be defined can be found in [`AbstractEnv` documentation](https://github.com/SofaDefrost/SofaGym/blob/main/sofagym/AbstractEnv.py#L45-L76).
 Other config data can be added if needed, according to the scene.

 ```python
 #Setting a default configuration